 Private sector welcomes Kenya-Uganda trade deal (Daily Monitor)

 After six days of joint mission verification of the sugar sub-sector, a decision to allow Uganda’s sugar exports access to the Kenyan market was last Thursday collectively endorsed, bringing to an end about three years of brewing trade hostilities between the two countries.
 Private sector players are now hoping that the two governments will quickly implement what they jointly agreed upon in a communique they both endorsed.
 When contacted yesterday, Mr Jim Kabeho, the Uganda Sugar Manufacturers Association chairperson, noted that the two government must go beyond words as contained in the joint communique and enforce the agreed position.
-“We have been here before and nothing happened thereafter.
-This is not the first verification mission conducted.
-About two or so years ago, similar activities were done and here we are again pretty much doing the same thing,” Mr Kabeho said.
 “The good news is that the Kenyans have established for themselves that we have surplus sugar as demonstrated by raw cane from Uganda that ends up in their country.
-They have also noticed that more sugar processors have opened up shop, an indication that we have the capacity to produce surplus sugar.
-So what is important is to implement the communique and we are ready to fulfil our quota of 90,000 metric tonnes annually as agreed,” he added.
+They have also noticed that more sugar processors have opened up shop, an indication that we have the capacity to produce surplus sugar,” he added.

 Kenya, Uganda agree on ceasefire in trade war (The East African)